 Among the first articles enquired after, both by parents and children, are those of the table.

-You cannot therefore be too early instructed in the desirable art of giving all reasonable satisfaction in this matter, at the least possible expence.
+You cannot, therefore, be too early instructed in the desirable art of giving all reasonable satisfaction in this matter, at the least possible expense.

 - Remember then always, to see the fruit-basket amongst your boys before dinner.
 Fruit is least prejudicial to an empty stomach; and if the children will indulge themselves with biscuit and gingerbread, who can help it.